-The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power.
-12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) located just aft of the helm seat that protect the switch panels on the helm and in the cabin.
+The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power or when operating the generator.
+12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located at the end of the port side companion seat) that protect the switch panels on the helm and in the cabin.
 The battery voltage for the house battery is monitored using the volt meter on the MDP.
-The engine battery voltage is monitored on the Yamaha multi-gauge.
+The engine battery voltage is monitored on the respective tachometer.